hamabyte/hamabyte/README.md

 - 👋 Hi, I’m @hamabyte
 - 👀 I’m interested in gaming and cooking
-- 🌱 I’m currently learning how to code through college, primarily Java.
+- 🌱 I’m currently learning how to code through college, primarily Web Development for now.
 - 💞️ I’m looking to collaborate on something.
 No idea.
 - 📫 How to reach me nhamann@proton.me
 - 😄 Pronouns: he/him